 Frequently Asked Questions

-If I am high-risk am I allowed to come to campus?BYU students in high-risk categories, including older adults and those who are immunocompromised, are strongly encouraged to not be on campus during spring term 2021 unless fully vaccinated.
-Additionally, those who will be caring for or sharing living spaces with high-risk individuals are encouraged to not be on campus during spring term 2021 unless fully vaccinated.
+If I am high-risk am I allowed to come to campus?BYU students in high-risk categories, including older adults and those who are immunocompromised, are strongly encouraged to not be on campus during summer term 2021 unless fully vaccinated.
+Additionally, those who will be caring for or sharing living spaces with high-risk individuals are encouraged to not be on campus during summer term 2021 unless fully vaccinated.
 BYU employees in high-risk categories, including older adults and those who are immunocompromised, should continue to follow “high risk” protocols established by Utah health officials.